WBGG (AM): As WBGG

-On August 28, 2000, 970 switched call letters to WBGG, breaking away from the simulcast to become a Fox Sports Radio affiliate.
-At first, the station was known as "970 The Burgh," but today, the station calls itself "970 ESPN", as it is now an affiliate of ESPN Radio.
+On August 28, 2000, 970 switched its call sign to WBGG, breaking away from the simulcast to become a Fox Sports Radio affiliate.
+At first, the station was known as "970 The Burgh," but later, the station called itself "970 ESPN", as it became an affiliate of ESPN Radio.

 The two stations had a common bond as, in addition to being co-owned, they were the flagship stations for the Pittsburgh Penguins.
 The FM outlet for Penguins switched to sister station WXDX-FM in the 2006-07 hockey season while University of Pittsburgh football and basketball switched to WWSW.

 In addition, WBGG, along with sister station WDVE, is the flagship station for the Pittsburgh Steelers.
 While WDVE originates the broadcast, the contract with the Steelers specifies that the games also be aired on an AM radio station in the market.

 Local programming was highlighted by former Steelers Tunch Ilkin and Craig Wolfley 10a-12p, Stan Savran 12-2p, and Wes Uhler from 4-7p.

 The online publication (970espn.com) is also the home of several sports blogs including the "Pens Bender Blog" by Rich Miller.

-On January 1, 2011 WBGG became an affiliate of the ESPN Radio Network as WEAE changed to Radio Disney.
+On January 1, 2011, WBGG became an affiliate of the ESPN Radio Network as WEAE changed to Radio Disney.

-On September 9, 2015 it was announced that WBGG Pittsburgh launched an FM translator station, W292DH, located at 106.3, licensed to Uniontown.
+On September 9, 2015, it was announced that WBGG Pittsburgh launched an FM translator station, W292DH, located at 106.3, licensed to Uniontown.
 That translator was sold late in 2020 to Catholic broadcaster Relevant Radio.

 Since 2013, WBGG has been the flagship station in the Pittsburgh area for the Robert Morris Colonials football, men's basketball, and men's ice hockey teams, as well as select women's basketball and women's ice hockey games.
 The station also broadcasts the weekly football coach's show with head coach Bernard Clark Jr. every Thursday night during college football season, men's basketball coach's show with head coach Andrew Toole every Wednesday night during college basketball season, and men's hockey coach's show with head coach Derek Schooley every Tuesday night during college hockey season.

 The station also broadcasts The Keith Dambrot Show, a weekly show featuring Duquesne men's basketball head coach Keith Dambrot.

 During the season for the NHL's Pittsburgh Penguins, the station broadcasts a weekly Monday night show called Along the Boards, hosted by Pittsburgh Post-Gazette Penguins beat writer Jason Mackey and Penguins radio color analyst and former player Phil Bourque.

+Since January 2024, WBGG has carried Fox Sports Radio programming.